rogersmj/ahk-mac-keyboard-shortcuts/README.md

 # Mac Keyboard Shortcuts for Windows 10 (AutoHotKey)

 This is an [AutoHotKey](https://www.autohotkey.com/) script designed to make keyboard shortcuts in Windows 10 more like MacOS.
-It is intended to make it easier for people who frequently jump between Windows and MacOS, and who prefer Mac-style keyboard shortcuts.
+It is intended to make life easier for people who frequently jump between Windows and MacOS, and who prefer Mac-style keyboard shortcuts.

 For example, `Windows + C` will copy to clipboard, `Windows + V` will paste, `Windows + →` will jump to the end of a line, etc. The original Windows shortcuts (e.g. `Ctrl + C`) still work.